 If you have an all-steel or aluminum pistol or revolver, you do not have to be as careful, but be aware that any plastic part is vulnerable to aggressive chemical damage, especially the sights.
 A lot of aftermarket sights as well as some factory sights and grips have plastic components that can be damaged if exposed to cleaners that are not safe for these parts.

-I would like to recommend Original Gun Oil for all your firearm cleaning and lubrication needs.
+I would like to recommend Original Gun Oil as an excellent polymer-safe gun cleaner.
 I have been using this exclusively for about a year now on all my guns and I am very happy with the results.
 This is one of the best synthetic gun oils I have run across.
 Check out my review of this product.

 I own 2 Shield EZ pistols, an XDm 9mm, Bodyguard .380, Walther PPS, Ruger LCR and they all have polymer frames.
 I also own several Kimber 1911 guns and I use Original Gun Oil on all of them.